operator-framework/operator-registry/docs/design/operator-bundle.md

 --channels stable,beta --default stable
 ```

-The `--directory` or `-d` specifies the directory where the operator manifests, including CSVs and CRDs, are located.
+The `--directory` or `-d` flag specifies the directory where the operator manifests, including CSVs and CRDs, are located.
 For example:
 ```bash
 $ tree test
 test